Home » Recipes » Summer » Asian Chicken Lettuce Wraps

 What Kind of Lettuce Can I Use for This Recipe?

-I know, I know – what a question to ask, right?
+What a question to ask, right?
 But trust me, I’ve been down the rabbit hole, reading up on lettuce varieties, and here is my take on it.

 I always opt for butter lettuce when making chicken lettuce wraps because of its smooth texture and broad leaves.
 But if you can’t find butter lettuce in the store, don’t just grab something green and leafy!
 You can also go for romaine lettuce, iceberg lettuce, and little gem lettuce.